carpentries-incubator/pangenomics/_episodes/09-other-resources.md

 - "What can I do after I have built a pangenome?"
 - "What bioinformatic tools are available for downstream analysis of pangenomes?"
 objectives:
-- "Learn about the downstream analysis to describe a pangenome"
+- "Learn downstream analysis to describe a pangenome"
 keypoints:
 - "Downstream analysis of pangenomes could be focused on describing the core or the accessory genome of the organism studied."
 - "Examples using the information obtained in the **CORE GENOME**:"